 I will talk about the following products, providing code samples to demonstrate how to use them to collect information (and demonstrating how to combine the information)

-Kirsten Hunter is an unapologetic hacker and passionate advocate for the development community.
-Her technical interests range from graph databases to cloud services, and her experience supporting and evangelizing REST APIs has given her a unique perspective on developer success.
-In her copious free time, she’s a gamer, fantasy reader, and all around rabble-rouser.
-Code samples, recipes, and philosophical musings can be found on her blog, Princess Polymath.
+Kirsten Hunter is an API evangelist at Akamai.
+Kirsten is an unapologetic hacker and passionate advocate for the development community, and her experience supporting and evangelizing REST APIs has given her a unique perspective on developer success.
+Her technical interests range from graph databases to cloud services.
+In her copious free time, Kirsten is a gamer, fantasy reader, and all-around rabble rouser.
+You can find Kirsten’s code samples, recipes, and philosophical musings on her blog, Princess Polymath.

 Comments on this page are now closed.

 For information on exhibition and sponsorship opportunities at the conference, contact Sharon Cordesse at (707) 827-7065 or email@example.com.